-The portal benefits Florida businesses by giving them access to top talent through job posting, application management and custom report tools.
+The portal benefits Florida businesses by giving them access to top talent through job posting.
 “Employers are always looking for additional tools to help recruit employees,” says Carbonell.
 “They frequently tell us they’re looking to hire more veterans but don’t have a resource for finding veterans.
 So that’s why we created the portal.
 It gives employers a free tool to post all their jobs.
-They can look through all the resumes for every veteran that’s registered on the portal.
-And they can manage their candidates through the portal and leverage other opportunities with Veterans Florida to advertise their vacant positions to our unique audience.”
+They can look through all the resumes for every veteran that’s registered on the portal.”

 How to Make the Most of the New Portal

-While anyone can utilize the job search function, to gain access to the full spectrum of features and services offered on the Career Portal, veterans and employers are advised to sign up and create an account.
+Veterans are advised to sign up and create an account.
 “When you visit, you can look at the job postings,” says Carbonell.
-“But registering will allow you to use the military skills translator, access the Transition Center, apply for a job or upload a resume.
+“But registering will allow you to apply for a job or upload a resume.
 You’ll also have the ability to work one-on-one with us—we’ll give you helpful tips on job searches, look at your resume and get it out there to employers.”